kamathhrishi/Shallow-Research/README.md

 - Text-to-speech magic with Kokoro
 - Real-time updates to keep you entertained while we do our "research" 😉

-This project Uses Groq () and SERAPI by default.

 ## Requirements